 Show : full price / reduced price: €2 / €1.50.
 Free for children under 6 years old.

-A film about the astronomical clock is shown at 12 p.m. (except Sundays and holidays) followed by the procession of the Apostles at 12:30 p.m. every day.
+A film about the astronomical clock is shown from 11:45 a.m. (except Sundays and holidays) followed by the procession of the Apostles at 12:30 p.m. every day.

 Beyond the artistic aspect that remains a masterpiece of the Renaissance, the astronomical clock fascinates visitors with its automation.
 Every day at 12:30 p.m., the different stages of life, symbolized by a child, a teenager, an adult and an old man, pass by Death.
 Above them, the 12 apostles parade before Christ who blesses them, while a rooster crows and flaps its wings.
 This highly technical clock required several years of work by Swiss watchmakers and a tight collaboration between engineers, mathematicians and artists.
 Its mechanism was restored in 1842.